KendyC/kendyc.github.io/README.md

 #CreativeClassrooms 👩🏻‍🎓 #LifelongLearner 💡📚🗝 #MakeInventCreateBuild 🛠🔩📡📓 #EducationEvolved 👩🏻‍🏫👨🏻‍💻

-<p style="text-indent: 5em;"></p>Some of my fundamental security beliefs have been shaped by the following thought leadership influencers:
+<p style="text-indent: 5em;"></p>Some of my fundamental security beliefs have been shaped by thought leadership from the following educational influencers:

  • <b>Byron Cook</b> <•> Research Lecture: <a href="https://link.springer.com/chapter/10.1007/978-3-319-96145-3_3" target="_blank">"Formal Reasoning About the Security of Amazon Web Services"</a><br>